Missouri Firm Foundation

 GROSS STATE PRODUCT

-The surplus lines market, a group of highly specialized insurers exists to provide coverage that is not available through licensed insurers in the standard insurance market.
+The surplus lines market, a group of highly specialized insurers, exists to provide coverage that is not available through licensed insurers in the standard insurance market.
 For the many thousands of businesses that rely on some level of surplus line protection to keep their doors open, surplus lines is an important segment of the market.
-The Missouri surplus lines market accounted for $540.8 million in gross premiums written in 2012, according to a survey by Business Insurance.
+The Missouri surplus lines market accounted for $624.3 million in gross premiums written in 2015, according to a survey by Business Insurance.

 Insurance company claims payments help ensure the economic security of individuals and businesses and help sustain a number of related industries.
-In 2012 these payments in Missouri as measured by direct property/casualty incurred losses, were $7.1 billion.
-Life insurance claims and benefits payouts in Missouri totaled $9.2 billion in 2012.
-On a direct basis before reinsurance.
-Includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
+In 2015 these payments in Missouri as measured by direct property/casualty incurred losses, were $6.4 billion.
+Life insurance claims and benefits payouts in Missouri totaled $10.1 billion in 2015, on a direct basis before reinsurance, and includes life insurance, death benefits, matured endowments, annuity benefits and other life insurance benefits.
 Does not include accident and health.

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
 Missouri suffered extensive damage from a series of tornadoes that struck Joplin, Missouri, and other areas in May 2011.
-The string of tornadoes caused $6.9 billion in property damage.
-In 2013 Missouri ranked sixth in the nation for tornadoes, with 54 storms.
-The state is also vulnerable to wildfires (see chart below).
+The Joplin tornadoes were the second costliest ever with $7.3 billion in insured losses (in 2016 dollars).
+In all, 158 deaths and 1,000 injuries were attributed to the Joplin tornado making it the deadliest single twister since 1950.
+In 2015 Missouri ranked seventh in the nation for tornadoes, with 48 storms.
+The state is also vulnerable to wildfires and hailstorms.
+Missouri ranked sixth in the nation for the number of hailstorms in 2015, with 252 major hail events.

 STATE BY STATE COMPARISON TABLES